r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 The advantage is that this way it is easy to ensure that the toolchain and the libraries are always compatible, and to upgrade the toolchain and all libraries together.

-It is recommended to use the defaults and install into `c:/rtools43`.
-When done that way, Rtools43 may be used in the same R session which installed it or which was started before Rtools43 was installed.
+It is recommended to use the defaults and install into `c:/rtools44`.
+When done that way, Rtools44 may be used in the same R session which installed it or which was started before Rtools44 was installed.

-From the user perspective, Rtools43 is not different from Rtools42, it only has newer version of compilers and other software.
+From the user perspective, Rtools44 is not different from Rtools43, it only has newer version of compilers and other software.
+The only big difference is that in addition to the version for 64-bit Intel processors, there is also a version for 64-bit ARM processors.
+Both versions work the same way from the user's perspective, the key difference is that they use different compiler toolchains (GCC with binutils vs LLVM) and indeed the distribution file names are different.

-R-devel (to become R 4.3.0) initially used Rtools42, but switched to Rtools43 before the release of R 4.3.0.
+R-devel (to become R 4.4.0) initially used Rtools43, but switched to Rtools44 before the release of R 4.4.0.

-Rtools 4.3 is best tested on Windows 10 and Windows Server 2022.
+Rtools44 (for Intel) is best tested on Windows 10 and Windows Server 2022.
 It is sometimes tested on Windows 11 and expected to work there well because of Windows backward compatibility.
-Rtools 4.3 might also work on older systems, but it is minimally tested: Rtools 4.3 version 5550 was tested before the release of R 4.3.0 and could build R from source also on Windows 7 and Windows 8.1.
-However, Msys2 officially does not support Windows 7
-anymore: the build tools may not work properly.
-Some important libraries included in Rtools 4.3, including ICU, require at least Windows 7, and hence code built by Rtools 4.3 cannot be expected to work reliably on Windows older than 7.
+Rtools 4.4 might also work on older systems, but it is minimally tested: Rtools 4.4 was tested before the release of R 4.4.0 and could build R from source also on Windows 7 and Windows 8.1.
+However, Msys2 officially does not support Windows 7 anymore: the build tools may not work properly.
+Some important libraries included in Rtools 4.4, including ICU, require at least Windows 7, and hence code built by Rtools 4.4 cannot be expected to work reliably on Windows older than 7.

+Rtools44 for ARM is only tested on Windows 11.
+Windows 10 is not supported: while it already had support for 64-bit ARM CPUs, it could not run 64-bit Intel binaries, which are used in Rtools.
+So far, the testing of Rtools for ARM has been limited and the LLVM (flang-new) Fortran compiler is still not stable enough to compile some presumably valid Fortran code in CRAN packages.
+Also, some features are not supported (e.g.  MPI).
+However, Rtools for ARM should already allow package authors of most packages to test their code and adapt it to work on the platform.
+Rtools for ARM can only be installed on a 64-bit ARM machine.
+Rtools for Intel can also be installed on a 64-bit Intel machine and can coexist with the version for ARM.

-## Building packages from source using Rtools43
+## Building packages from source using Rtools44

-One only needs to install the R build (via the [installer](https://cran.r-project.org/bin/windows/base/rdevel.html)) and Rtools43 (as described above), in either order.
+One only needs to install the R build (via the [installer](https://cran.r-project.org/bin/windows/base/rdevel.html)) and Rtools44 (as described above), in either order.

 No further set up is needed to e.g.: